Italian Sausage, Zucchini, and Macaroni Soup (with low-carb pasta)

 Italian Sausage, Zucchini, and Macaroni Soup is something I’ve made for years for Denny family parties and it’s always a hit!
 And we’ve updated this recipe to use Fiber Gourmet Light Elbows, which makes this soup only about 9 net carbs per serving!

-This Italian Sausage, Zucchini, and Macaroni Soup is favorite soup that I first made in 2005, and since then I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
+This Italian Sausage, Zucchini, and Macaroni Soup is favorite soup that I first made years ago, and since then I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
 It’s perfect for this time of year when the nights are getting cooler, but there’s still zucchini from the garden, but this is also a recipe that’s worth buying a couple of small zucchinis!

 And when we wanted to update the photos for this soup, Kara and I decided to experiment with using Fiber Gourmet Light Elbows (affiliate link) for the macaroni in the soup!
 We also used a little more ground Italian Sausage, and those changes brought the carb count down to about 9 net carbs per serving, which I bet is going to make this soup a lot more appealing to lots of you.